If you are having problems with Spot or think you've found a bug:

 at 00:00:00:00 or offset the timing of your subtitles.

 3. Make sure your subtitle file doesn't contain empty subtitles.
 All subtitles must have text and valid in and out cues.

-- Spot stops responding when a video file is running
+- Spot stops responding when a video is playing

 - Not all video formats are created equal so make sure you have the very latest